What is the best way to clean my house?

 Bathrooms are a special part of cleaning and require a lot of time.
 When we begin a cleaning project, we like to go spray down the shower, tub, toilet, etc. Showers and tubs can generally get a Bathroom cleaner but we avoid bleach based stuff unless requested.
 Cleaners with OxyClean in them work well.
 Top down principle here too.
 Soap and water will get those yellowish brown spots off the ceiling.
 When you get to the tub or shower, you may find you have hard water stains….here is where you will spend a ton of time.
-We use a drill attachment a cleaner for hard water on any clear shower doors/walls.
-We have found that those little round copper scrub pads work great on plastic shower floors and sometimes we even have to use a putty knife if the build up around the drain of a tub is too bad.
+A drill attachment would work for hard water on any clear shower doors/walls but so too does a paste-like mixture of diatomaceous earth and some scrubbing.
+We have found that those little round copper scrub pads work great on plastic shower floors and sometimes we even have to use a putty knife if the calcium build up around the drain of a tub is too bad.

 Inside the toilet bowl, you may find some difficult stuff too, but a pumice stone will help you get the job done.
 Don’t forget all the fixtures in a bathroom; towel bars, tp holders, towel hooks, etc. They get dusty too.

 Essentially, work from the top and slowly make your way to your floors and don’t skimp on anything.
 A clean house is a good feeling no matter the size or shape.